Esraa0609/Esraa0609/README.md

 Whether it's forecasting trends, segmenting users, or solving real-world problems — I use data to tell stories that spark decisions.

-###**As a Full Stack .NET Developer**

-I build from the ground up — front to back.
-From crafting beautiful, intuitive UIs using HTML, CSS, JS, and Blazor — to building robust, scalable APIs and databases using C#, ASP.NET Core, and SQL — I make ideas come to life.
-I architect solutions that are not only functional but elegant, maintainable, and user-focused.

 **But I'm More Than Just Code...**

 Fresh out of my degree and fully diving into the world where code meets curiosity —